plentymarkets/docs-raw/plentyInterface/Frontend.md

 </pre>

-Sets the ID of the shipping country.
+Updates the ID of the shipping country.
 The ID must be specified.

 ##### <strong>Parameters</strong>